heyshakya/mlscv/README.md

 # Machine Learning for Speech and Computer Vision (MLSCV)
-This GitHub Repository contains all the source codes for exercises and case studies for course Machine Learning for Speech and Computer Vision by Prof. [Nataraj K S](https://github.com/natarajLilly) at the Department of Electronics & Communications Engineering, Indian Institute of Information Technology Dharwad, KA, IN
+This GitHub Repository contains all the source codes for exercises and case studies for course Machine Learning for Speech and Computer Vision by Prof. [Nataraj K S](https://github.com/natarajLilly) at the Department of Electronics & Communications Engineering, Indian Institute of Information Technology Dharwad, KA, IN.

 ## Casestudy 1 : Speech Processing and Digital Signal Processing Basics